GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/aggregation-service/tos/index.md

 2. Interfere with or disrupt the Coordinator Service or the servers or networks providing the Coordinator Service or the TEE.

-### Use of Coordinator Service is subject to your understanding and agreement to the following:
+### Use of Coordinator Service is subject to your understanding and agreement to the following

 This is a non-consumer service that is provided to You free of charge.
 If You are based in the  European Economic Area or the United Kingdom, Google agrees